-In the realm of computing, the concept of logically reversible Turing machines has been explored, challenging traditional notions of thermodynamics in computing.
-An important revelation is that a logically reversible operation need not involve any energy dispute.
-In 1980, Benioff introduced a guantum mechanical system based on a Turing machine, though it didn't constitute a genuine quantum computing system.
-This machine could exist in intrinsically guantum states between computing stages.
+In the realm of computing, the concept of logically reversible Turing machines has been explored to be more energy efficient and hence, challenging traditional notions of thermodynamics in computing.
+An important revelation is that a logically reversible operation need not involve any energy loss.
+However, in 1980, Benioff introduced a quantum mechanical system based on a standard Turing machine, though it didn't constitute a genuine quantum computing system.
+This machine could exist in intrinsically quantum states between computing stages.
 The advent of a true quantum computing system occurred through Deutsch's work, demonstrating the ability to persist in quantum states, elucidated by the quantum Turing machine.
 The extension of quantum computing to finite and pushdown automata was initially proposed by Kondas and Watrous, and later by Moore in the 1990s.

-Quantum computing achieves an exponential acceleration over classical computing through the utilization of quantum superposition states, a breakthrough concept exemplified by the Deutsch-Jozsa algorithm.
-This algorithm was explicitly crafted to address Deutsch's problem, a computational challenge involving a Boolean function $f:0,1n\rightarrow0,1.$ In the context of this problem, f(u) is considered constant if it equals 0 or 1 for all possible inputs u, and balanced if f(u)equals 0 for precisely half of the potential u values and 1 for the remaining half.
-The crux of the challenge lies in determining whether the given Boolean function f is indeed constant or balanced, marking a pivotal problem in computational theory.
+Quantum computing achieves an exponential ac-

+celeration over classical computing through the utilization of quantum superposition states, a breakthrough concept exemplified by the Deutsch-Jozsa algorithm.
+This algorithm was explicitly crafted to address Deutsch's problem, a computational challenge involving a Boolean function $f:0,1n\rightarrow0,1.$ In the context of this problem, f(u) is considered constant if it equals 0 or 1 for all possible inputs u, and balanced if f(u) equals 0 for precisely half of the potential u values and 1 for the remaining half.
+The crux of the challenge lies in determining whether the given Boolean function u is indeed constant or balanced, marking a pivotal problem in computational theory.